Victim service assessment – technical methodology

 To assess stages 1, 2, 4 and 5 we will review 10 recorded crime files that have been screened-in for investigation, for each the following offences:

-For those forces being assessed on crime recording (stage 3), the 70 crime files will be selected from the random sample of incidents chosen for crime recording review where possible.
+For those forces being assessed on crime recording (stage 3), the crime files relating to safeguarding will be sourced from specialist units, with the remaining 80 crime files selected from the random sample of incidents chosen for crime recording review where possible.
 This will allow us to follow and assess an incident from initial contact, through to the investigation stage.
-When there are an insufficient number of records within the random sample to select these 60 files, we will choose the remaining files from the next available incidents within our sampling frame that match the requirements needed.
+When there are an insufficient number of records within the random sample to select these 80 files, we will choose the remaining files from the next available incidents within our sampling frame that match the requirements needed.

 To assess the appropriate use of police recorded crime outcomes (stage 6), we will review 20 case files for each of the following police recorded crime outcomes:

-- evidential difficulties: suspect identified, victim does not support further action.
+- outcome 16 evidential difficulties: suspect identified; victim does not support further action;

 These 60 files will be chosen independently of the files selected for the other VSA stages.
 This is because some of the investigations we select may still be ongoing and therefore not have reached a police recorded outcome by the time we make our selection.

 These records will be taken in order, starting from the end of the audit period, working backwards no more than 12 months.